openebs-archive/cstor-operators/README.md

 be created.
 The pool-manager deployment watches for its corresponding CSPI on the node and finally execute commands to perform pool operations e.g pool provisioning.

+More info on cStor Pool CRs can be found [here](docs/developer-guide/cstor-pool.md).

 **Note:** It is not recommended to modify the CSPI CR and pool-manager in the running cluster unless you know what you are trying to do.
 CSPC should be the only point of interaction.